JustinMMiller/WorldArchitect/README.md

 # README #
 This repo is for my work on a map and history generator.
-The goal is to generate a map with various settlements, kingdoms, and geographical features, and simulate time passing to create locations with history for use in fantasy rpgs
+The goal is to generate a map with various settlements, kingdoms, and geographical features, and simulate time passing to create locations with history for use in fantasy rpgs.
+Also, because I'm silly, further goal is to design it in such a way that different parts of it can be extended.

 ### MapMaker ###
 * Terrain
 	- Outline
 	- Heightmap
 	- Rivers, lakes, oceans
 	- Mountains, hills
 	- Volcanoes
 	- Climate
 * Terrain Deformation
 	- Craters
 	- Volcano formation
 	- Mountain formation
 	- Fissures
 * Locations